DFE-Digital/teaching-vacancies/README.md

 Run the specs.
 When no arguments are specified, the default rake task is executed.
 `bin/dspec <args>`

+Run the javascript tests
+`bin/dteaspoon

+### Full run (before you push to github)

-Rebuild test server, run all tests and cleanup.
+Rebuilds the test server, runs rubocop checks, all tests (both specs and javascript) and cleans up.

 `bin/dtests`